grd349/PBjam/Examples/example_docstrings.rst

 .. code-block:: python

     def my_function(a, b=1):
+        """ Add two numbers

-        """ The docstrings starts here.
-This line is usually just 2-3 words describing the function.
+        The docstrings starts here.
+The first line is usually just 2-3 words describing the function.

         This is followed by a somewhat longer and detailed description that explains what the function does.